 Summers are a good time to upgrade your wardrobe and pull out those flip-flops and sandals.
 But when you’re pregnant, your feet swell up.
 So, sneakers are your best choice.
 Remember to buy shoes one size bigger as your feet will be swollen.
 Shoes or sneakers give you better support and grip and there will be a less chance of losing your balance too.

-Consume foods that lower your temperature and avoid foods that increase your
+Consume foods that lower your temperature and avoid foods that increase your body temperature.
+Cucumbers and citrus fruits are helpful in fighting the summer heat.

 10. Skin Care